nikrazz/blog/content/english/contact/_index.md

 ---
-title: "Contact"
+title: "Message me"
-meta_title: ""
+meta_title: "Contact Nikolai Razouvaev"
-description: "this is meta description"
+description: "Use the contact form to send a message to Nikolai"
+form_name: "contact"
 draft: false
 ---